 You were loved for what you did, not who you were.
 Gold star on the fridge.
 Praise for grades.
 Attention when you performed.
 The message was clear: your worth equals your output.
 So you perform.
 Endlessly.
 Because stopping feels like disappearing.

-Breaking the Pattern:
+Breaking the pattern:

 • Practice just “being” without producing.
 An hour.
 Then two.
 Notice what comes up.

 • Ask yourself: “Who am I without my achievements?”
+Sit with the discomfort.

 • Take breaks without guilt or productivity apps

 ⚠️ When this goes too far: You’ve achieved everything society says you should want and you’re still empty.
 Your relationships are transactional.
-You don’t know what you actually enjoy anymore because you’ve only done what impresses others.
+You don’t know what you actually enjoy because you’ve only done what impresses others.

 Learn more about Type 3

-Type 4: Creative Blocks and Comparison
+Type 4: Creative Blocks and Comparison Spirals

 The Pattern: “Others have what I lack, so why even try?”